RedHat-UX/red-hat-design-system/docs/accessibility/60-contributors.md

 - `internals-controller`: Attaches internals to a component so that ARIA roles, states and properties can be set internally and not altered by consumers.
 - `listbox-controller`: Sets keyboard navigation as well as ARIA roles, states and properties for a listbox host and its options.
 - `roving-tabindex-controller`: Used for groups of elements that are more easily navigated with arrow keys instead of the <kbd>Tab</kbd> key.
+This controller is preferred over aria-activedescendant, which is challenging to until there is a solution for cross-root ARIA.
 - `toggle-controller`: Sets keyboard navigation as well as ARIA roles, states and properties for a popup that with show/hid toggling.

 ### Minimize posssibility of consumer errors.